-Cost/revenue ratio: Employee costs and purchases of goods and services for the Media segment's operations, expressed as a percentage of revenues, were 93.3% in 2016 compared with 92.8% in 2015.
-The increase was mainly due to the large fixed component of operating costs, which does not fluctuate in proportion to the decrease in revenues, partially offset by the impact of restructuring and cost-reduction initiatives.
+Cost/revenue ratio: Employee costs and purchases of goods and services for the Media segment's operations, expressed as a percentage of revenues, were 91.0% in 2017 compared with 93.2% in 2016.
+The decrease was mainly due to the large fixed component of operating costs, which does not fluctuate in proportion to the increase in revenues, particularly in broadcasting and in film production and audiovisual services, as well as the impact of restructuring and cost-reduction initiatives in all business units.